brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 13 bht.md

 ### Archibald T. Robertson:
 1. "This incident follows with singular fitness after the Lord's assertion of the sanctity of married life" (Swete).

-2. "They were brought to Jesus for his blessing and prayers (Matthew)."
+2. "These children (παιδια, Mark and Matthew; βρεφη in Luke) were of various ages."
 3. "There was, of course, no question of baptism or salvation involved, but a most natural thing to do."

 ### John Gill:
-1. "And they brought young children to him... that he should touch them."
+1. "And they brought young children to him... that he should touch them..."
-2. "His disciples rebuked those that brought [the children]."
+2. "...brought their children in their arms, or hands..."
-3. "His disciples rebuked those that brought [the children]."
+3. "...his disciples rebuked those that brought [them]"

 ### John Wesley:
 1. Matthew 19:13.